ankitkumar93/DevOps-Project/README.md

 For configuraiton management of the production servers, we used ansible.
 We have differend playbook for production and canary deployment.

 ####<a name="3"></a>Monitoring
 We created a bash script for monitoring the health of the AWS instance.
-The script monitors the CPU and Memory utilization on the server, and if reached above a predefined limit, it sends a SMS to the admin using Twilio.
+The script monitors the CPU and Memory utilization on the server, and if reached above a predefined limit, it sends a mail using nodemailer.

 ####<a name="4"></a>Autoscale
+We create a new instance using digitalocean api and deploy the app on it (like for the first time) using ansible.
+The app adds its own IP into redis, and hence the new instance is available for use.
+The scale up is also on increased CPU or Memory usage.

 ####<a name="5"></a>Feature Flags
 We used redis for implementing feature flags.
 Our feature flag, when enabled, allows the server to send its IP address to the user.